Graph-In-Fracture Transformer with a Kolmogorov-Arnold Superposition Layer

 Nodes vs edges.
 Each point is a graph instance, colored by wall time.

 Wall time vs nodes.
 Interactive scaling with graph size.
+Most graphs remain in a controlled compute regime, with a small number of structurally harder outliers.

 Wall time vs edges.
 Scaling with graph connectivity.
+Connectivity structure contributes to runtime variability and acts as a secondary driver of compute.

 Prediction error by horizon.
 Distribution of prediction error across targets.
+Error spreads as horizon increases, motivating structured refinement for stable downstream prediction.

 @misc{giftkastl,